Sixt/ja-micro/README.md

 For any component in a service requiring configuration, it can simply get a `ServiceProperties` object injected into it, and request the configuration properties from it.
-Properties are located from three locations: command-line, environment variables, and configuration service.
+Properties are located from three locations: command-line, environment variables, and configuration plugin.
 They are applied in that order.
 The same property with a different value from a later source overwrites the earlier source.
-Right now, the Sixt configuration service provides long-polling so that each service can get real-time updates to changes of the configuration.
-The configuration provider is pluggable so other configuration sources can be sourced as well.
+The configuration plugin provides the ability to do long-polling so that each service can get real-time updates to changes of the configuration from arbitrary sources.
-There are hooks to get real-time notifications of configuration changes.
+There are hooks for service components to get real-time notifications of configuration changes.

 ## Logging ##

 There is standardized logging in place.
 The log records are json objects, and `Marker`s can be used to dynamically create properties on those objects.
+The log format can be completely customized.

 ## Metrics ##